In this section you will find advice for people who identify as LGBTQ+.

-Although the vast majority of our advice is the same regardless of your sexuality or gender identity we are aware that there are specific areas that affect people who identify as LGBT+ disproportionately compared to others.
+Although the vast majority of our advice is the same regardless of your sexuality or gender identity we are aware that there are specific areas that affect people who identify as LGBTQ+ disproportionately compared to others.
 These areas are:

 - Homelessness, particularly teenagers who may have recently told their family about their sexuality.

 - Discrimination (for example from your landlord or neighbours)